Graduate Studies Program

 - All applications and transcripts must be sent directly to the School of Graduate and Professional Studies.

-- Developed or enhanced understanding of core business concepts in the five fundamental areas of business operations, including: understanding of accounting principles, understanding of economic principles, understanding of management principles, understanding of finance principles and understanding of marketing principles, quantitative business analysis, business information systems and business law.
+- Developed or enhanced understanding of core business concepts in fundamental areas of business operations, including accounting, economic, management, finance, and marketing principles; quantitative business analysis; business information systems; and business law.

 Master of Business Administration